 Have you ever gotten to a time in your life where you felt completely overwhelmed?
 Even the simple act of deciding what to make for supper can send you over the edge some days.
 Watching children, cleaning house, cooking meals, and keeping your mind don’t often go hand in hand.
-A few weeks ago I knew something had to change in my life and so I started taking steps to simplify things so that I wasn’t getting to the end of my days wondering where my time had gone and why I was so exhausted.
+A few years ago I decided to try monthly meal planning which was just one step to simplifying things so that I wasn’t getting to the end of my days wondering where my time had gone and why I was so exhausted.

 Also, trying to eat the Trim Healthy Mama way (to an extent) means that I like to buy certain things that aren’t necessarily “necessary” (like Greek yogurt, cottage cheese, almond flour, etc) and knowing they wouldn’t break my budget would make it easier to stay on plan.

 So my necessary items for a meal plan were:

 3. A 30 day plan

 4. Crockpot meals (get them ready mid-morning so my evenings are stress-free)